Darwish-md/TryHackMe/Attacking-Kerberos.md

 ![image](https://github.com/Darwish-md/TryHackMe/assets/72353586/189bcb9c-3ade-4481-adf9-18db7ac583e5)

 #### To conclude the process (refer to the first pic)
-AS-REQ - 1.)
+- AS-REQ - 1.)
 The client requests an Authentication Ticket or Ticket Granting Ticket (TGT).
-AS-REP - 2.)
+- AS-REP - 2.)
 The Key Distribution Center verifies the client and sends back an encrypted TGT.
-TGS-REQ - 3.)
+- TGS-REQ - 3.)
 The client sends the encrypted TGT to the Ticket Granting Server (TGS) with the Service Principal Name (SPN) of the service the client wants to access.
-TGS-REP - 4.)
+- TGS-REP - 4.)
 The Key Distribution Center (KDC) verifies the TGT of the user and that the user has access to the service, then sends a valid session key for the service to the client.
-AP-REQ - 5.)
+- AP-REQ - 5.)
 The client requests the service and sends the valid session key to prove the user has access.
-AP-REP - 6.)
+- AP-REP - 6.)
 The service grants access

+### Different Attaks
+#### Enumerating with Kerbrute
+`./kerbrute_linux_amd64 userenum --dc <DOMAIN_CONTROLLER_IP> -d <DOMAIN_NAME> <WORDLIST_FILE>` will brute force user accounts from a domain controller using a supplied wordlist.

+Ex: `./kerbrute userenum --dc CONTROLLER.local -d CONTROLLER.local User.txt` (we added the IP of domain name to the DNS in `/etc/hosts`).

+#### Rubeus
+Rubeus has a wide variety of attacks and features that allow it to be a very versatile tool for attacking Kerberos.
+Just some of the many tools and attacks include overpass the hash, ticket requests and renewals, ticket management, ticket extraction, harvesting, pass the ticket, AS-REP Roasting, and Kerberoasting.

+Exs:
+1. `Rubeus.exe harvest /interval:30` - This command tells Rubeus to harvest for TGTs every 30 seconds.
+2. `Rubeus.exe brute /password:Password1 /noticket` - This will take a given password and "spray" it against all found users then give the .kirbi TGT for that user.

+#### 1. Kerberoasting
+Kerberoasting allows a user to request a service ticket for any service with a registered SPN then use that ticket to crack the service password.

+##### What can be done with a service account?
+- Exfiltrate Data or Collect Loot:
+  - If the service account is a domain admin, you gain extensive control similar to a golden/silver ticket attack.
+This allows you to gather loot such as dumping the NTDS.dit, which contains hashed passwords of all users in the Active Directory domain.
+  - If the service account is not a domain admin, you can still use it to log into other systems, pivot, or escalate privileges.
+- Use Cracked Password for Further Attacks:
+  - The cracked password can be used to spray against other service and domain admin accounts.
+Many companies may reuse the same or similar passwords for these accounts, allowing for further compromise.

+##### How?
+1. Using ***Rubeus***:
+`Rubeus.exe kerberoast` - This will dump the Kerberos hash of any kerberoastable users.
+Then we use hashcat.

+2. Using ***Impacket***:
+`sudo python3 GetUserSPNs.py controller.local/Machine1:Password1 -dc-ip 10.10.79.92 -request` - This will dump the Kerberos hash for all kerberoastable accounts it can find on the target domain just like Rubeus does; however, this does not have to be on the targets machine and can be done remotely.

+##### Kerberoasting Mitigation
+- Strong Service Passwords.
+- Don't Make Service Accounts Domain Admins - Service accounts don't need to be domain admins.

+#### 2. AS/REP Roasting
+AS-REP Roasting, similar to Kerberoasting, extracts krbasrep5 hashes of user accounts with Kerberos pre-authentication disabled.
+Unlike Kerberoasting, these users don't need to be service accounts; any user with pre-authentication disabled can be targeted.

+##### Normally
+When pre-authentication is enabled, a user's hash encrypts a timestamp during authentication, which the domain controller decrypts to verify the hash's freshness and prevent replay attacks.
+##### what's different?
+With pre-authentication disabled, requesting authentication data for any user returns an encrypted TGT without verifying their identity, making it susceptible to offline cracking.

+We can use Rubeus for AS/REP roasting: `Rubeus.exe asreproast` - This will run the AS-REP roast command [1] looking for vulnerable users and [2] then dump found vulnerable user hashes. [google](https://google.com)